 Walt Disney’s Fun and Fancy Free (1947) starring Walt Disney, Clarence Nash, Pinto Colvig, Edgar Bergen, Billy Gilbert, Cliff Edwards

 Two different animated stories produced by the Disney studios in Fun and Fancy Free.
 ‘Bongo‘ is based on a children’s story by Sinclair Lewis, sung by Dinah Shore.
 It tells the tale of a lonely circus bear who finds love in the wilderness.
-‘Mickey and the Beanstalk‘, which features live-action sequences, casts Mickey Mouse (voice of Walt Disney), Donald Duck (Clarence Nash) and Goofy (Pinto Colvig) in a variant of the familiar tale, with the trio climbing a magic beanstalk in an attempt to rescue a singing harp.
+‘Mickey and the Beanstalk‘, featuring live-action sequences, casts Mickey Mouse (voice of Walt Disney), Donald Duck (Clarence Nash) and Goofy (Pinto Colvig) in a variant of the familiar tale.
+The trio climb a magic beanstalk in an attempt to rescue a singing harp.

 Editorial review of Walt Disney’s Fun and Fancy Free courtesy of Amazon.com